Kindle is a wireless reader device manufactured and distributed by Amazon.

 - Amazon requires you to verify email addresses you send emails from.
 To do so, go to the Manage your Kindle page on Amazon and enter the email address you will be sending the PDF from and click Add address.

-- Each Kindle account is assigned a unique receiving email address: email@example.com (used for direct wireless delivery – fee required) and firstname.lastname@example.org (used for delivery at the amazon.com account – no fees).
+- Each Kindle account is assigned a unique receiving email address: email@example.com.
 To make sure you have this set up, go to Your Kindle email address section, click on the Edit info link and enter the yourname part.

 For the Kindle 1 and Touch generations, the PDF file will be converted to AZW upon emailing it to Amazon and then emailed either directly to your Kindle or to your Amazon e-mail account.

-Note: The wireless delivery method for the emails containing the PDF documents requires a small fee and it is based on the size of the document to be delivered.
-This fee will only be charged if the document is delivered successfully to your Kindle device.
+Note: The wireless delivery method for the emails containing the PDF documents requires a small fee if you are using the Whispernet service from Amazon.
+This fee will only be charged if the document is delivered successfully to your Kindle device via Whispernet, not if you use regular Wi-Fi connections.

 The lack of PDF support for the first and second generations of Kindle devices is no longer as much of an issue as you can also use PDFRead, MobiPocket Creator or Stanza (all of them freeware) to convert your PDF documents to the Kindle format.